miguelvalente/whisperer/README.md

 ## Key Features

+* Audio files are automatically split on speakers
+* Speakers are embedded and cross-checked across the files
 * Audio splits on silences
 * Audio splitting is configurable
 * The dataset creation is done so that it follows Gaussian-like distributions on clip length.
 Which, in turn, can lead to Gaussian-like distributions on the rest of the dataset statistics.
 Of course, this is highly dependent on your audio sources.